 - discussing feedback with the relevant person/s

-Inspections have moved to a greater focus on child development and well-being outcomes.
+Inspections now have a greater focus on child development and well-being outcomes.
 When inspectors visit, they will consider four themes:

 - Care and development